wewantthefunk/viper-mf/README.md

 The whitespace in the COBOL is not copied to the Python program.
 The Python program is not intended to be used for debugging, it is used for test validation.

+## COBOL Syntax Requirements

+### IF Blocks

+IF blocks need to end with and END-IF statement.
+Sure, I could look for the period, but nested IF blocks make it that much harder.
+Just use a decent coding practice and use and END-IF statement.
+Spare me the "COBOL doesn't require it" nonsense.
+It's bad code and you know it when there isn't an END-IF statement.

+### EVALUATE Blocks

+See above, IF Blocks

+### Fall throuh paragraphs

+Don't use fall through paragraphs.
+Even though COBOL has no concept of encapsulation, that doesn't mean you shouldn't try to write clean code.
+Since paragraphs are converted to actual functions with encapsulation, fall through paragraphs won't convert correctly.
+Sorry, not sorry.

 ## How to use

 ### Python dependencies